 The Problem of Body-Soul Dichotomy.
 Kshetra – Kshetrajna Vibhaga Yoga, Bhagavad Gita, Chapter XIII

 While Shankara described perfect identity between Soul (Atma) and Supersoul (Paramatma), I am not able to support that view.
 I do not strictly adhere to the doctrine of ‘Monism’ which makes no distinction between the Individual Soul and Supersoul or God.
 I describe unity between Atma and Paramatma while they are distinct or separate.
 I do not totally embrace the doctrine of ‘Dualism’ for I have to account for the yoking, the coming together, the joining, the pairing, the relationship, the partnership, and the association between two entities named soul and Supersoul.
-The result of this unity or the consequence of this connection is that of the singular effect.
+The result of this unity or the consequence of this connection is that of the singular effect that an observer can recognize as the mortal entity called Man.
 When you taste Salt, the sensation imparted is the most important singular effect.
 A proponent of Dualism may prove that Salt consists of two entirely different chemical elements but that reality cannot account for the effect caused by their coming together.
 Man can never discern the taste of Sodium or Chlorine while tasting Salt.
-In terms of human existence, this pairing or yoking is the most significant effect and there is no entity called man when the two become unstuck.
-I can separate Salt into Sodium and Chlorine, but I cannot separate man into soul and Supersoul.
-They have to remain together; there is no reality called the man without that unity.
+In terms of human existence, this pairing or yoking is the most significant effect and there is no entity called Man when the two become unstuck.
+I can separate Salt into Sodium and Chlorine, but I cannot separate Man into soul and Supersoul.
+They have to remain together; there is no reality called the Man without that unity.

 Verse 14, Chapter XIII, Bhagavad Gita describes the complex nature of relationships between senses and material nature.
 Supersoul is completely ‘unattached'(“asaktam”, or ‘Udasin’), yet the Sustainer of everything; transcendental to material nature yet the Maintainer of material nature.